Information Scrambling with Conservation Laws: Equilibrated Pure States

 where $\eta$ is a cyclic permutation and $e$ is the identity permutation.
 The cyclic permutation on $A$ implements the first delta function in \eqref{path_integral} while the identity permutation on $\bar A$ implements the second delta function in \eqref{path_integral}.

 Amplitudes in the replicated Hilbert space are defined in terms of the original Hilbert space as

 where $k$ is the number of cycles in permutation $\sigma^{-1}\circ \tau$ and $n_i$ is the length of the $i^{th}$ cycle.
-The key insight of Ref.~\cite{2020arXiv200801089L} (and previously Ref.~\cite{2020PhRvX..10c1066Z}) is that at late times, a special subset of field configurations in the path integral can dominate while the rest will be rapidly oscillating.
+The key insight of Ref.~\cite{liu2021equilibrated} (and previously Ref.~\cite{2020PhRvX..10c1066Z}) is that at late times, a special subset of field configurations in the path integral can dominate while the rest will be rapidly oscillating.
 Namely, these are the ones such that $\phi_i = \phi_{\sigma(i)}'$, where $\sigma$ is an element of the permutation group $\mathcal{S}_n$.
-For these field configurations, the exponent in \eqref{path_integral} vanishes so it is manifestly time-independent, implying these roughly represent an equilibrium phase.
-Arguing that these states dominate leads to what is referred to as the \textit{equilibrium approximation}
+For these field configurations, the exponent in \eqref{path_integral} vanishes so it is manifestly time-independent, implying these roughly represent an equilibrium phase.\footnote{{We emphasize that we are considering \emph{late} times.
+At intermediate times, different regions in space-time will be characterized by distinct permutations relating the fields; the domain walls between these regions correspond to the ``entanglement membrane" discussed in Appendix \ref{App_higher_D} and these contributions may play significant roles.}} Arguing that these states dominate leads to what is referred to as the \textit{equilibrium approximation}

 where the metric is given by

 Here, $\mathcal{I}_{\alpha}$ is the effective identity operator where $\alpha$ labels the ensemble.
 For example, at infinite temperature, $\mathcal{I}_{\alpha}$ would just be the normal identity operator, but at finite temperature, the high energy modes will be suppressed with $\mathcal{I}_{\alpha} = e^{-\beta H}$. $Z_n := \Tr\left[ \mathcal{I}_{\alpha}^n\right]$ and $Z_1 := \Tr\left[ \mathcal{I}_{\alpha}\right]$ plays the role of the effective dimension on the accessible Hilbert space.
 This expression is further simplified to a single sum by recognizing that